Aetherspace/green-stack-starter-demo/packages/@aetherspace/components/AetherIcon/README.md

 # Managing Icons

 There’s many different ways to use icons and icon sets in Aetherspace.
-Here’s the full list by order of recommendation:
+Here’s the full list:

-1. Third party SVG component icon libraries, like `@nandorojo/iconic` or `@nandorojo/heroicons`
+- Third party SVG component icon libraries, like `@nandorojo/iconic` or `@nandorojo/heroicons`
 → SSR support, fast & easy, no layout shift on web, limited options
-2. Custom SVG components using `react-native-svg`
+- Custom SVG components using `react-native-svg`
 → SSR support, can [convert from .svg file](https://transform.tools/svg-to-react-native), but could be more time-consuming
-3. Third party iconfont libraries, such as `@expo/vector-icons`
+- Third party iconfont libraries, such as `@expo/vector-icons`
 → Fast & easy, needs icon font preloaded, layout shift on web, locked out of SWC
-4. Image icons through src urls
+- Image icons through src urls
 → Straight forward, easy to implement, not super optimised, layout shift on web

+### Best practices

+With each of these solutions, [be careful to not accidentally bloat your bundle size](https://twitter.com/Baconbrix/status/1676329985064435712).
+Especially with iconfont libraries or adding SVG components to barrel files, which can easily add a few MB to your bundle size.

+In essence, you'll want to avoid:
+- combining multiple icon-fonts or icon-libraries, stick to one for consistency and bundle size
+- importing the entire icon library, especially from a single import path
+- converting all your SVG files to React components and importing them all in a barrel file

+Instead, you'll want to:
+- Only import / convert / register the icons you need, ideally from an import path for that specific icon
+- Consider using `AetherImage` + the `/assets/` folder src path for .svg icons that don't need dynamic colors

 ## SVG icon libraries with `@green-stack/icons`